DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

 ### MultiVI arguments

-  **totalvi has to run on both rna and atac data**
+  **MultiVI has to run on both rna and atac data**

    These are the basic multivi parameters required, you can add more if it fits your analysis better.

-   By setting lowmen to True it will subset the atac to the top 25k HVF which is recommended to deal with concatenation of atac,rna on large datasets which at the moment is suboptimally required by scvitool.
+   By setting lowmen to True it will subset the atac to the top 25k HVF which is recommended to deal with the concatenation of atac and rna on large datasets which at the moment is required by `scvi-tools`.
 Note that >100GB of RAM are required to concatenate atac,rna with 15k cells and 120k total features (union rna,atac)

  -  <span class="parameter">MultiVI:</span>